lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 * Roles, what roles will see the bulletin (will not be duplicated if a user is a member of multiple roles)
 * Disabled, manually shut the bulletin off, regardless of End Date

-## MERLOT Modules
+## Mercury Extensions

+In addition to core modules (Configuration and User Self-Service), Mercury can be extended to add features and functionality.

-MERLOT's core functionality is divided into modules: Net Center, Service Center, Facilities Management, Configuration (which was already covered), and User Self-Service.
-The following sections will detail each module in-depth.
+Mercury currently has three official extensions: Net Center, Service Center, Facilities Management, Configuration.
+The following sections will detail each extension in-depth.

-Before continuing, it is recommended that you set up Roles that will assign access to the various parts of MERLOT.
+Before continuing, it is recommended that you set up Roles that will assign access to the various parts of Mercury.
 At the very least, you should give the 'Administrator' role all permissions, which will let you see everything.

-## Net Center
+## Network Center (netcenter)

 Network Central (Net Center) is a suite of ITSM and CMDB utilities useful for tracking information about your organization's network setup.
 NetCenter is divided into the following sections: